Appen (company): Operations

 Appen's customers use machine learning for a variety of use cases including automatic speech recognition (ASR), computer vision, increasing conversions in eCommerce, delivering more meaningful and personalized advertising, enhancing social media feeds or improving customer service capabilities with tools such as chatbots and virtual assistants.

 Most of the company's revenues are earned offshore and its clients include eight of the top ten largest technology companies.

 At the end of 2017, the company's revenue was A$166.6 million and the company had more than 350 full-time employees and over 1,000,000 flexible workers in what is known as the Appen Connect, later called Crowd Gen. Tasks are performed in more than 180 languages and 130 countries.

+Controversies

+In February 2026, The Bureau of Investigative Journalism reported about the various contracts made between Appen and The U.S Military, including one where Somali gig-workers, whose country has been attacked by the US, were unknowingly helping build datasets used by Military; effectively criticizing Appen, and data annotation companies in general, for failure in giving information about the nature of the job and who it really is for.

 Executive

 Appen was founded by linguist Dr. Julie Vonwiller.
-Vonwiller's husband Chris Vonwiller joined Appen in 2000 and is the company's Non-Executive Chairman of Appen.
+Vonwiller's husband Chris Vonwiller joined Appen in 2000 and is the company's Non-Executive Chairman.

-Lisa Braden-Harden served as CEO of Appen from the acquisition of Butler Hill Group in 2011 to 2015.
-In July 2015, Mark Brayan joined Appen as CEO, replacing Lisa Braden-Harder.
-In December 2022, Armughan Ahmad succeeded Brayan as CEO and President of Appen.
-On February 5, 2024, Ahmad resigned and was replaced as CEO by the company's COO, Ryan Kolln.
+Lisa Braden-Harden was CEO of Appen from the acquisition of Butler Hill Group in 2011 to 2015.
+In July 2015, Mark Brayan joined Appen as CEO.
+In December 2022, Armughan Ahmad succeeded Brayan as CEO and president.
+In February 2024, Ahmad resigned and was replaced as CEO by the company's COO, Ryan Kolln.